 Free phytosterols are chemically and structurally related to animal-derived cholesterol.
 These properties confer the ability to interfere with the mechanism of cholesterol absorption in the human intestine.
-When ingested in various food matrices, phytosterol esters can potentially lower low density lipoprotein (LDL) cholesterol levels in the blood.
-Products with added phytosterol esters are primarily targeted at consumers over 40 years.
-The purpose of the application is to increase the range of phytosterol-enriched foods available to the consumer.
+When ingested in various food matrices, phytosterol esters can potentially decrease low density lipoprotein (LDL) cholesterol levels in the blood.
+Products with added phytosterol esters are primarily targeted to adult consumers, particularly those over 40 years of age, interested in achieving a lower cholesterol level without major changes to their diet.
+The purpose of the application is to increase the range of phytosterol-enriched foods available to these consumers.

 Approval of a health claim is not a consideration in this assessment.
-Clinical data have been evaluated for the purposes of establishing that phytosterol esters can lower LDL cholesterol levels when added to low-fat milk and low-fat yoghurt.
-This ensures that there is truth in labelling, particularly where manufacturers' statements and promotional material associate plant sterols with a reduction in the absorption of cholesterol.
+Clinical data establishing that phytosterol esters can lower LDL cholesterol levels when added to low-fat milk and low-fat yoghurt have been evaluated to ensure the validity of labelling statements associating plant sterols with a reduction in the absorption of cholesterol.